 In April 2025, NERC set a revenue cap of 82.9 million euros for the gas transmission system operator Amber Grid for the year 2026, which is 30% higher than in 2025.
 Compared to 2025, due to inflation and investments made, regulated costs in all categories will increase by about 10% in 2026.
 The final part of compensation to the Polish gas transmission system operator, which increases costs by around 3%, has also been included for the implemented Lithuania-Poland interconnection project of common interest.
 The estimated deviations in revenue, costs and return on investment for previous periods are another significant reason for the increase in the revenue ceiling by approximately 17%.

 In 2026, a total of 64.4 TWh of natural gas is planned to be transported through the Lithuanian natural gas transmission system.
 This is 1.4% less than was estimated for 2025.
 It is forecasted that Lithuanian gas consumption will decrease by 1.1% next year - from 16.9 TWh, which were estimated when setting prices for 2025, to 16.7 TWh calculated for 2026.
-The forecast level of ordered capacity and amount of gas transported has been determined taking into account historical data and the needs of existing and potential users of the system.
+The forecast level of booked capacity and amount of gas transported has been determined taking into account historical data and the needs of existing and potential users of the system.

-At all gas entry points, transmission service prices are expected to remain aligned with the entry prices applied in the neighbouring tariff zone of Latvia, Estonia and Finland - 142.77 EUR/MWh/day/year.
+At all gas entry points, transmission service prices for long-term booked capacity are expected to remain aligned with the entry prices applied in the neighbouring tariff zone of Latvia, Estonia and Finland - 142.77 EUR/MWh/day/year.
 A 100% discount will apply at the connection point of the Lithuanian transmission system with biogas production facilities.

-The uniform price for long-term permanent capacity – 170.14 EUR/MWh/day/year is set at all gas exit points.
+The uniform price for long-term booked capacity – 170.14 EUR/MWh/day/year is set at all gas exit points.
 The variable price for transmission services at exit points will be 0.12 EUR/MWh.

 The gas transmission service prices approved by NERC, which will come into effect on 1 January 2026, will be published on the operator's website www.ambergrid.lt.